 Kayleigh Tanner, Creative Marketing Manager from Totara Learning explains the benefits of collaboration in the digital world and how this can increase engagement.

-In Brandon Hall Group’s 2020 report, Optimizing Learning to Drive Performance, 44% of organizations say that a lack of learner engagement is a key challenge when it comes to achieving critical learning outcomes.
-At the same time, over 80% of organizations say that incorporating social and collaborative tools into their learning programs will play an important role in improving achievement of these learning outcomes.
+In Brandon Hall Group’s 2020 report, Optimizing Learning to Drive Performance, 44% of organisations say that a lack of learner engagement is a key challenge when it comes to achieving critical learning outcomes.
+At the same time, over 80% of organisations say that incorporating social and collaborative tools into their learning programs will play an important role in improving achievement of these learning outcomes.

 But traditionally, businesses haven’t been the best at supporting collaboration and knowledge sharing.
 Collaborative learning, or “social learning,” is often considered a distraction from “real” formal learning.
 Surely encouraging people to talk during working hours can’t lead to an improvement in results?

 Actually, that’s not the case.
 In this post, we’ll take a look at some of the ways in which online collaboration drives employee engagement.

 Think how many conversations happen in your organisation every single day.
 Whether it’s a casual chat in the kitchen, an off-the-cuff instant message or a spontaneous chat over someone’s desk, people are constantly coming up with great ideas.
 But what happens to all these ideas?